bdtinc/maskcam/Photon-Nano-Setup.md

 sudo rm -rf /usr/share/backgrounds
 ```

-This is necessary to free up about 400MB of storage space on the Nano.
-If this step is skipped, the Nano will be unable to boot after installing CUDA and Deepstream in Step 3, due to its storage space being completely full.
+This frees up about 450MB of storage space on the Nano, which is needed for installing CUDA and Deepstream.
+If this step is skipped, installing CUDA and Deepstream will cause the Nano's storage disk to be completely full, and the Nano will be unable to boot.

 ### 3. Install CUDA, Deepstream, and other JetPack components using SDK Manager
-Plug an ethernet cable into both the host PC and the Photon Nano.
+Plug an Ethernet cable into both the host PC and the Photon Nano.
 Open SDK Manager on the host PC.
 Select Jetson Nano (not the developer kit version) from the hardware target dropdown menu, then click "CONTINUE".
 De-select the Jetson OS box and select the SDK Components box, as shown in the image below.
 Click "FLASH".

 *Insert image here :)*

 A window will open asking to enter the IP address, username, and password for the Photon Nano.
 You can check the Nano's IP address by opening a terminal on the Photon Nano and issuing `ifconfig`.
 (The default IP address is 192.168.1.119.)
 Enter the IP address, username, and password, then click "Flash".
 This will install the selected SDK Components over an SSH connection.
 The process takes about 30 minutes.
 Reboot the Photon Nano after it's finished.

 This leaves the Nano with very little storage space left.
 Free up more storage space by removing samples directories for Deepstream, CUDA, and other packages.
-On the Photon Nano, issue:
+On the Photon Nano, open a terminal and issue:

 ```
 sudo rm -rf /opt/nvidia/deepstream/deepstream-5.0/samples